Sweet Potato Soup (with Rum!)

 This Sweet Potato Soup (with Rum!) recipe has evolved over the years.
 I originally found a version of the recipe from The Ethnic Vegetarian by Angela Shelf Medearis.
-Over the years, and through many experiments in and out of my cooking classes, the recipe involved to what you see today.
-Hope you enjoy it!
+Over the years, and through many experiments in and out of my Cooking with Rum cooking classes, the recipe evolved to what you see today.

 Sweet Potato Soup Ingredients

 - 1/2 bell pepper (or a generous handful of seasoned peppers), diced

 - 2 Cloves garlic, minced